For more detailed information on this program CLICK HERE

 Course Materials and Advance Preparations

-The seminar fee covers registration for both 2½-hour program modules, seminar workbook (downloadable PDF format), course certificate, and teleconferencing services, including domestic phone charges.
+The seminar fee covers registration for all three 2-hour program modules, seminar workbook (downloadable PDF format), course certificate, and teleconferencing services, including domestic phone charges.
 (International calls will have non-tollfree access.)
 Payment in full must be received prior to the start date of the seminar.

 You will receive instructions, personal support, and a chance to test your teleconferencing connection in advance of the first session.